 • Schedule work hours to allow for adequate rest and recovery time between shifts.

-• Encourage healthy lifestyle habits, such as regular exercise, good nutrition, and adequate sleep.
+• Encourage healthy lifestyle habits like regular exercise, good nutrition, and adequate sleep.

 5. Distractions